Last Updated on September 23, 2023

 After checking my local suppliers to no avail, I ordered some online.

 Freeze-dried rose petals are natural rose petals picked and preserved by first freezing the petals (we are talking temperatures around -20°F).
 Once frozen, the petals are dried, so all of the moisture evaporates.
 Drying time varies from several hours to a full day.

 What Are the Benefits of Using Freeze-Dried Rose Petals?

 There are several advantages to using them rather than fresh rose petals for weddings.
 Here are 5 reasons why I like using them.

-- Unlike real rose petals, you can get them in advance and they last for months with no wilting
+- Unlike real rose petals, you can get them several weeks in advance of your wedding, and they last without wilting.

-- They can be stored at room temperature, no further freezing necessary
+- They can be stored at room temperature; no refrigeration or freezing is necessary.

-- Decorate hours or even days in advance, with no last-minute rushing to finish
+- You can decorate hours or even days in advance, with no last-minute rushing to finish.

-Here’s a pic of a rose petal heart we did for a client using these red rose petals.
+Here’s a pic of a rose petal heart we did for a client’s engagement party using these red rose petals.